avast/retdec-regression-tests-framework/docs/test_settings.rst

                 args='-a x86'   # Always prefer using arch='x86'.
             )

-    The reason is that named arguments are less prone to changes in ``decompile.sh``.
-Indeed, when such an argument changes in ``decompile.sh``, all that has to be done is changing the internal mapping of named arguments to ``decompile.sh`` arguments.
+    The reason is that named arguments are less prone to changes in ``retdec-decompiler.sh``.
+Indeed, when such an argument changes in ``retdec-decompiler.sh``, all that has to be done is changing the internal mapping of named arguments to ``retdec-decompiler.sh`` arguments.
 No test needs to be changed.

 If you want to specify separate arguments for several decompilations for single settings, place them into a list when specifying the settings.
 For example, consider the following test class: